IamDerrick666/IamDerrick666/README.md

 - 👋 Hi, I’m @IamDerrick666
-- 👀 I’m interested in AI, Machine learning, Basketball, Football...
+- 👀 I’m interested in AI, Deep learning, Football...
 All the fun stuff
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on studying?
 Maybe, I'm just a rookie~
 - 📫 How to reach me ...